lewismj/cucumber/Readme.md

 Both are effectively wrappers for Cucumber with different launch mechanisms.

-The code is very early in development, just a few hours were spent putting together the core functionality we required.

 I would greatly welcome anyone that wants to help create a more fully featured (and bug free) version.
+The code was put together quite quickly in order to bootstrap migration of a project to Scala.

 ## Contact